 Stacie L. Hibino

-Over the past 15+ years, I have led numerous teams and projects on future products and services, developing their user experience and evaluating their technical feasibility and user desirability.
-This work involved analysis of business opportunities, development of user scenarios, evaluation through user research, and product roadmap proposals.
-I have experience across a broad range of UX / product areas, including those for: TV, new display-based products, audio products, wearable and mobile devices, cross-device UX (e.g., mobile, tablet, TV), consumer digital photography, collaborative and communication applications for mobile devices, social games for mobile (iOS), information visualization applications for data analysis, and multimedia software for the foreign language classroom.
+Over the past 15+ years, I have led numerous teams and projects on future products and services, developing new user experiences and evaluating technical feasibility and user desirability.
+This work included user research for user understanding and insights, ideation and concept development, user scenarios, UX design, prototyping, user evaluation, and product strategy and roadmap.
+I have experience across a broad range of UX / product areas, including those for: TV, new display-based products, audio products, voice UX, wearable and mobile devices, cross-device UX (e.g., mobile, tablet, TV), consumer digital photography, collaborative and communication applications for mobile devices, social games for mobile (iOS), information visualization for data analysis, and multimedia software for the foreign language classroom.

 March 2011 – Present | San Jose and Mountain View, CA